 Regardless of this imperial connection, the find is especially important since it is written in a unique script.
-Noting that “it is a unique work written in a regional alphabet of the Empire of Trebizond,” the archaeologist added that archaeological excavations will continue on the island during the 2022 season as well.
+He noted that “it is a unique work written in a regional alphabet of the Empire of Trebizond.”

 Black Sea was once dotted with Greek colonies

-Figurines representing the goddess Demeter and her daughter, Persephone, were unearthed just last year at a construction site in the Black Sea resort town of Anapa, in Russia.
+Figurines representing the goddess Demeter and her daughter, Persephone, were also unearthed recently at a construction site in the Black Sea resort town of Anapa, in Russia.

 The terracotta statuettes, along with a relief, were discovered in early November by archaeologists from the Institute for the History of Material Culture of the Russian Academy of Sciences.